Salmon Wallet App

 Security by design

-Built to protect without asking for trust.
+Built to protect without asking for blind trust.

 Keys stay with youPreview